Lambert, Hendricks & Ross: History

-The group formed in 1957 and recorded their first album Sing a Song of Basie for ABC-Paramount Records.
-The album featured versions of Count Basie standards and was successful enough that the Count Basie Orchestra collaborated with them on Sing Along With Basie (1959).
+The group formed in 1957 and recorded their first album Sing a Song of Basie (1958) for ABC-Paramount Records.
+The album featured versions of Count Basie standards and was successful enough that the Count Basie Orchestra collaborated with them on Sing Along with Basie (1959).
 Sing a Song of Basie was awarded a Grammy Hall of Fame Award in 1998.

 Beginning in 1959, the trio recorded three LPs with Columbia Records.
 They recorded a version of Ross's 1952 song "Twisted", featuring her lyrics set to a Wardell Gray melody.
 Their High Flying album won a Grammy Award for Best Performance by a Vocal Group in 1962.
-Lambert, Hendricks & Ross were voted Best Vocal Group in the Down Beat Readers Poll from 1959 to 1963.
+Lambert, Hendricks & Ross were voted Best Vocal Group in the DownBeat Readers Poll from 1959 to 1963.

+Before she married Jackie Paris in 1961, Canadian jazz singer Anne Marie Moss replaced Annie Ross in some early 1960s performances.
+The group were known as Lambert, Hendricks and Moss.

-Annie Ross left the group in 1962, replaced by vocalist Yolande Bavan.
-The band was renamed Lambert, Hendricks and Bavan and made three live albums before disbanding in 1964.
-Lambert, Hendricks and Bavan appeared at the 1962 Newport Jazz Festival, and their performances of "Comin' Home" and "Moanin'" can be seen in Buddy Bregman's film The 1962 Newport Jazz Festival.
+For personal reasons Annie Ross left the group in 1962 and she was replaced by Yolande Bavan.
+The band were renamed Lambert, Hendricks and Bavan.

+Their appearance at the 1962 Newport Jazz Festival, and performances of "Comin' Home" and "Moanin' can be seen in Buddy Bregman's film The 1962 Newport Jazz Festival.

-The group was also known as Lambert, Hendricks and Moss when Canadian jazz singer Anne Marie Moss briefly replaced Annie Ross.
+Lambert, Hendricks and Bavan released three live albums before disbanding in 1964.

 Any hopes of a reunion of the original trio ended with Lambert's death in a road accident in Connecticut on October 3, 1966.

 In 2012, No One But Me, a documentary film about Annie Ross, featured contributions from Hendricks and contained footage of the duo reuniting for a performance.
 Jon Hendricks died on November 22, 2017.
 Annie Ross died on July 21, 2020.